outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     3. _#_ export PS1="(chroot) $PS1", this create a new different command prompt for the new environment.
 21. Installing a portage snapshot:
     1. _#_ emerge-webrsync
+    2. `emerge-webrsync` might complain about a missing /usr/portage/ location.
+This is to be expected and nothing to worry about - the tool will create the location.
 22. Choosing the right profile.
     1. _#_ eselect profile list
     2. _#_ eselect profile set 3, choose the `desktop` profile, **Not** the `desktop/gnome` or `desktop/kde`.
 We will install `xfce` later on.